KarthikeyanCode/ArduinoUNO/Arduino UNO/RegisterLevel_C/Timers/README.md

 # Hardware Timers

-- Timing functions implemented using the timer registers in Atmega328p
+- Timing functions implemented using the timer registers of Atmega328p